-If you wish to submit any further information other than that which you included with your appeal form, we ask that this is sent to us 10 days prior to your hearing.
+If you wish to submit any further information other than that which you included with your appeal form, we ask that this is sent to us at least 10 days prior to your hearing.
 This is to enable this additional information to be included in the final pack of papers for your hearing, giving the Panel and the authority the opportunity to consider the information in advance of the hearing.
 Please note that if significant information is received after this deadline we may have to adjourn your hearing to a later date.

 Decision letters are sent within five school days of the hearing wherever possible.

 The Advisory Centre for Education (ACE) is an independent national education advice centre which provides information on the education system.

 Department for Education (DfE)